 - Waste from depleted uranium and thorium compounds such as uranyl acetate must be collected separately from other types of radioactive waste described herein.

 - Radioactive waste is collected by EHS on Tuesday mornings.
 Pickup requests must be submitted by noon on Monday using the radioactive waste pickup request form.

 - Exterior surfaces of each container must be surveyed and free of removable contamination.
 Calculate the exterior contamination in DPM and list it on the waste tag.
-Submit the printout of the wipe survey results to EHS.
+Keep the printout of the wipe survey results with the waste tag.